ruen/gear-admin/site/content/_index.md

     java’s origin and support the farmers that grew it.
 We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
+text: >-
+  Conventional methods of launching dApps on the Polkadot ecosystem require developers to either launch on a pre-existing parachain, or successfully become a parachain themselves.
+The difficulty with becoming a Polkadot parachain is that there is an extremely high entry cost, as thousands of projects are competing against each other to win one of a limited number of slots.
+On top of that deploying as a parachain can be very time consuming, and in some cases it can even take up to a year!

+  However by deploying with Gear, developers can launch their dApps easily & efficiently and enter the highly interoperable Polkadot ecosystem without having to win an auction or become a parachain.
+This means that developers can launch on the powerful Polkadot network without the significant financial and time expenses that are normally required.

+  Gear makes deploying your dApps cheap, fast and efficient.
 blurb:
   heading: Why Kaldi?
   text: Kaldi is the coffee store for everyone who believes that great coffee